cloudfoundry/cf-acceptance-tests/README.md

 * `use_windows_context_path`: Flag to include the Windows context path routing tests.
 Default is `false`.
 * `windows_stack`: Windows stack to run tests against.
 Must be either `windows2012R2` or `windows2016`.
 Defaults to `windows2012R2`.

 * `include_service_discovery`: Flag to include test for the service discovery.
-Must set `internal_domain`.
-* `internal_domain`: An existing internal domain to use in the service discovery tests.
-Default is empty.
+These tests use `apps.internal` domain, which is the default in `cf-networking-release`.
+The internal domain is currently not configurable.

 #### Buildpack Names
 Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
 The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names: